Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Variational quantum algorithms

 \subsection{Hardware-efficient ansatz example}

-To show our theory in a concrete example, we analyze the optimization of hardware-efficient ansatzes under local noise.
+To illustrate our theory, we analyze the optimization of hardware-efficient ansatzes under local noise.
 As in Ref.~\cite{Wang2021}, we model each circuit layer as the composition of local Pauli channels.
 After every unitary operation, the noise channel takes the form

 where the action of $\mathcal{N}_j$ on the $j$-th qubit is specified by

 with $\sigma_j^a$ a Pauli operator on site $j$ and parameters $-1 < q_x, q_y, q_z < 1$.